tpolecat/tpolecat.github.io/_posts/2014-04-11-scalac-flags.md

 )
 ```

-If you're like me you and you find that the standard library gets in the way (especially `Predef` implicits) you might consider one of these (you don't need both):
+If you're like me and you find that the standard library gets in the way (especially `Predef` implicits) you might consider one of these (you don't need both):

 ```scala
   "-Yno-predef"   // no automatic import of Predef (removes irritating implicits)